Chart in a Minute

 CHART IN A MINUTE

-This material is intended for general informational and educational purposes only.
-This should not be considered an individualized recommendation or personalized investment advice.
-The investment strategies mentioned may not be suitable for everyone.
-Each investor needs to review an investment strategy for his or her own particular situation before making any investment decisions.
+Investing involves risk, including loss of principal.
+The information provided here is for general informational purposes only and should not be considered an individualized recommendation or personalized investment advice.
+The investment strategies mentioned here may not be suitable for everyone.
+Each investor needs to review an investment strategy for his or her own particular situation before making any investment decision.

 All expressions of opinion are subject to change without notice in reaction to shifting market, economic or political conditions.
 Data contained herein from third party providers is obtained from what are considered reliable sources.
 However, its accuracy, completeness or reliability cannot be guaranteed.